J535D165/recordlinkage/docs/about.rst

 The term record linkage is used to indicate the procedure of bringing together information from two or more records that are believed to belong to the same entity.
 Record linkage is used to link data from multiple data sources or to find duplicates in a single data source.
 In computer science, record linkage is also known as data matching or deduplication (in case of search duplicate records within a single file).

 In record linkage, the attributes of the entity (stored in a record) are used to link two or more records.
 Attributes can be unique entity identifiers (SSN, license plate number), but also attributes like (sur)name, date of birth and car model/colour.
 The record linkage procedure can be represented as a workflow [Christen, 2012].
 The steps are: cleaning, indexing, comparing, classifying and evaluation.
 If needed, the classified record pairs flow back to improve the previous step.
-The ``recordlinkage`` package follows this workflow.
+The Python Record Linkage Toolkit follows this workflow.

 .. seealso::